Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit: Introduction

 \section{Introduction}

-We consider the following 3d incompressible Navier-Stokes-Coriolis equation, which describes the evolution of an incompressible viscous fluid governed by the Navier-Stokes equation in a rotating environment:
+We consider the following 3D incompressible Navier-Stokes-Coriolis equation, which describes the evolution of an incompressible viscous fluid governed by the Navier-Stokes equation in a rotating environment:

 where $\nu$ is the viscosity of the fluid and $\delta^{-1}$ is the speed of the rotating background.
-From hereon, whenever there is no source of confusion, we will simply write the Navier-Stokes(-Coriolis, or NSC in short) equation to denote the incompressible Navier-Stokes(-Coriolis) equation.
+From hereon, whenever there is no source of confusion, we will simply write the Navier-Stokes(-Coriolis) equation to denote the incompressible Navier-Stokes(-Coriolis) equation.

 The rotation of the background is known to be an important source of macroscopic properties of fluids, and is able to create global behaviors, e.g. the Gulf Stream.
 We refer to \cite{GFD, CDGG06} for more details on the geophysical importance of \eqref{eq:fullNSC}.
-Furthermore, there is a $1-1$ correspondence between solutions of \eqref{eq:NSC} and the solutions of Navier-Stokes equation, since the well-known steady-state solutions, constant speed rotations $U_{\delta}(x,y,z) = \delta^{-1}(-y,x,0)$, give rise to \eqref{eq:fullNSC} when we study the evolution of its axisymmetric perturbation.
+Furthermore, there is a $1$-$1$ correspondence between solutions of \eqref{eq:NSC} and the solutions of Navier-Stokes equation, since the well-known steady-state solutions, constant speed rotations $U_{\delta}(x,y,z) = \delta^{-1}(-y,x,0)$, give rise to \eqref{eq:fullNSC} when we study the evolution of its axisymmetric perturbation.
 In this regard, our work can be thought of as constructing global solutions of the Navier-Stokes equation with prescribed behavior at infinity. \\